gotchoices/ChipNet/doc/transaction.md

     * signed content matches signatures
     * not void before timeout
     * not signed both void and commit/promise
-    * the link through which a record is received matches the topology
+    * the link through which a record is received matches the plan

     If incorrect, don't accept update; reply with problem, flag for reputation, and notify opposite peer